Pfeiffer Big Sur State Park: Pfeiffer Ranch Resort

-Michael's son John and his wife Florence Zulema built their own cabin on the north bank of the Big Sur River in 1884.
+After completing the eighth grade, their daughter Esther went to live with her grandmother in Monterey so she could attend high school.
+Due to the stage schedule, she could not easily visit her parents, and returned home only at Christmas, Easter, and during summers.
+The family home is now the site of the Big Sur Lodge.

 In 1930, John Pfeiffer was offered $210,000 (or about $ today) for his land by a Los Angeles developer who intended to build a subdivision.
 Pfeiffer wanted to preserve the land he and his family had grown to love, and instead sold 700 acre to the state of California in 1933.
 Pfeiffer Big Sur State Park is named after John Pfeiffer and his family.
 Several features in Big Sur are named for the descendants of the Pfeiffer family: Pfeiffer Beach, Pfeiffer Falls Trail, Pfeiffer Big Sur State Park, and Julia Pfeiffer Burns State Park.

-Boy Scout camp

-In 1934, the Monterey Bay Area Council built a makeshift Camp Wing within the park, but it was abandoned after the 1937 summer camping season.
-The next year the Boy Scouts built Camp Esselen at another location within the park.
-This site was improved until 1945, when limitations of the site, closeness to public camping facilities, and jurisdictional conflicts between the Scouts and the state forced the council to request reimbursement from the state for $8,000 in improvements.
-The council continued to use the camp until 1953.
-In 1952, the Scouts began building Camp Pico Blanco, and when that camp was opened in 1954, Camp Esselen was finally closed.

-Overnight stays

-Pfeiffer Big Sur State Park has both a hotel (the Big Sur Lodge) and a campground within its boundaries.
-The campgrounds were closed in the winter of 2008–2009 due to the Basin Complex Fire.
-The campgrounds have coin-operated showers, bathrooms and a convenience store.
-The convenience store also offers WiFi access.